• How to Change Any Color into a Gradient in Photoshop

 Revisit and Refine: The Color Balance Adjustment Layer is always editable.
 You can revisit it later and make further adjustments if needed.

-How to Color Correct Potraits in Photoshop
+How to Change Any Color into a Gradient in Photoshop

 • Review